On Lichnerowicz sharp distance-regular graphs: Amply regular Terwilliger graphs with positive curvature

 This completes the proof. \end{proof}

-Let $H$ be a $d$-regular graph of girth at least $5$.
-It is direct to check that the line graph $G$ of $H$ is amply regular with parameters $(*,2d-2,d-2,1)$.
+Let $H$ be a $d$-regular graph on $n$ vertices of girth at least $5$.
+It is direct to check that the line graph $G$ of $H$ is amply regular with parameters $(\frac{nd}{2},2d-2,d-2,1)$.
 Hence, $G$ is an amply regular Terwilliger graph by Lemma \ref{beta=1}.
 Next, we show that for such a graph $G$, the curvature upper bound in Lemma \ref{ARTG_up} can be improved for at least one edge if the diameter of $H$ is at least $3$.

 \begin{lemma} Let $H$ be a regular graph of girth at least $5$ with diameter at least 3, and $G$ be its line graph.
-Then there exists an edge of $G$ with non-positive Lin-Lu-Yau curvature. \end{lemma} \begin{proof} Let $u_1$ and $u_4$ be two vertices at distance 3 in $H$, and let $u_1u_2u_3u_4$ be a path of length 3 connecting $u_1$ and $u_4$.
+Then there exists an edge of $G$ with non-positive Lin--Lu--Yau curvature. \end{lemma} \begin{proof} Let $u_1$ and $u_4$ be two vertices at distance 3 in $H$, and let $u_1u_2u_3u_4$ be a path of length 3 connecting $u_1$ and $u_4$.
 Let $x,y,z$ be the vertices in $G$ corresponding to the edges $u_1u_2,u_2u_3,u_3u_4$ in $H$, respectively.

 \leavevmode